 Forklift lights are a “safety-first” OSHA requirement.
-While they’re often taken for granted, forklift lights help drivers see better in low-light situations, ultimately increasing safety and productivity.
+While often an afterthought, forklift lights help drivers see better in low-light situations, ultimately increasing safety and productivity.
 In addition to standard forklift lighting, other types of add-on warning lights can help both forklift drivers and pedestrians stay safe while on the job.

-But just like hammers and screwdrivers are necessary for a well-stocked tool kit, lighting isn’t the only (or always the best) solution for keeping pedestrians safe from forklifts.
-Below, we break down why forklift safety lights are important, forklift lighting requirements, additional safety light recommendations, and forklift lighting Do’s and Don’ts.
+Below, we break down why forklift safety lights are important, forklift lighting requirements, additional safety light recommendations, and forklift lighting DOs and DON’Ts.

 Download The Complete Guide to Forklift Safety Lighting